The Vermont Human Rights Commission has jurisdiction over allegations of unlawful discrimination in:

 *Places of public accommodation include schools, restaurants, stores, professional offices, government agencies and other places offering goods or services to the general public.

 The protected categories for each area of jurisdiction are as follows:

-Please note: the HRC can only investigate situations in which the most recent incident of possible discrimination occurred within one calendar year of your initial contact with the HRC.
-If the discrimination has been ongoing up to the time of report, the HRC may have jurisdiction.
+Please note: the VHRC can only investigate situations in which the most recent incident of possible discrimination occurred within one calendar year of your initial contact with the VHRC.
+If the discrimination has been ongoing up to the time of report, the VHRC may have jurisdiction.